John Allen Midgett Jr.: Biography

-Midgett grew up on Cape Hatteras, on the outer banks of the North Carolina coast, and like his father and other family members, he enlisted in the Life–Saving Service in 1898.

-Midgett remained in command of a life–saving station when the United States Revenue Cutter Service merged with the Life–Saving Service to form the Coast Guard in 1915.
+Midgett grew up on Cape Hatteras, on the outer banks of the North Carolina coast, and like his father and other family members, he enlisted in the United States Life-Saving Service in 1898.
+Midgett remained in command of a life–saving station when the United States Revenue Cutter Service merged with the United States Life-Saving Service to form the United States Coast Guard in 1915.

 On August 16, 1918, Midgett was the keeper of the Chicamacomico Lifeboat Station when he led his power surfboat crew on the celebrated rescue of the 42 crew members of the British tanker Mirlo.

-The UK Board of Trade awarded Midgett a silver cup in 1918, and he was awarded the Gold Lifesaving Medal six years later.
+The United Kingdom Board of Trade awarded Midgett a silver cup in 1918, and he was awarded the U.S. Coast Guard Gold Lifesaving Medal six years later.

-In 1992, the Coast Guard renamed the USCGC Midgett to the USCGC John Midgett.

 Midgett was injured in an automobile accident in late 1937 and died on February 9, 1938.

 Legacy

 According to the Dictionary of North Carolina Biography Midgett was friends with Franklin Delano Roosevelt, and his funeral was attended by a number of congressmen.

+The Coast Guard dedicated the USCGC Midgett to his service in 1971.
+The last of the Hamilton-class, in the early 1990s, the vessel was modernized to extend service.
+Later, in 2018, the Coast Guard renamed her to the USCGC John Midgett, freeing the vessel name for a new Legend-class cutter.
+That next year, the USCGC Midgett (WMSL-757) was commissioned into service, carrying the name for another generation.